 Need a visual?
 Here’s how blood sugar works:

 1. You eat.

-Let’s assume you ate a balanced combination of carbohydrates, protein, and fat.
+Suppose you eat a balanced combination of carbs, protein, and fat.
 Your digestion breaks down your food.
 Carbs get broken down into glucose.
-This your body and your brain’s primary source of preferred energy.
+This is your body and your brain’s primary source of preferred energy.

 2. Blood sugar levels rise.

 Glucose enters your bloodstream and blood sugar levels naturally increase.
 How much they increase is dependent largely on the macronutrient breakdown of the meal.
 More carbs = higher blood sugar.
 More protein + fat = lower blood sugar spike.

 As soon as your body senses the rise in blood sugar, your pancreas releases insulin.
 Insulin is an important hormone involved in managing blood sugar levels.
 We want not too much, but also not too little.

 4. Blood sugar lowers.